bzumhagen/dotnet-gitchanges/README.md

 | Parsing.Version | Regex for extracting the version from the commit message.
 | Parsing.Reference | Regex for extracting the tag from the commit message.
 | Template | Path to custom template file.
-| MinVersion | The minimum version of the changelog, will not include changes lower than this version.
+| MinVersion | The minimum version of the changelog, generation will exclude changes lower than this version.
 | Repository | Path to repository root.
+| FileSource | Path to file source (see [Including historical changes](#including-historical-changes)).

 #### Custom Template
 Currently the only supported templating syntax supported is [Mustache](http://mustache.github.io/mustache.5.html).
 See `dotnet-gitchanges\KeepAChangelogTemplate.Mustache` for the default template file.